 As we progress through Catfish’s final semester, I sometimes reminisce some about my final semester before graduation at Ole Miss some 39 years ago.
 Catfish seems to be approaching graduation in a much more controlled and reasoned manner than I did.
 He goes out to pubs with friends.
 They drink beer and talk about job prospects and then they Uber safely home.

 Some thirty-nine years ago at Ole Miss, we didn’t have Uber.
 We had Matt.
 Not my brother, Matt, but an entirely different Matt.
 Matt somehow became our designated driver.
 He usually drove when we went to ‘Abby’s Irish Rose’.
 Abby’s was a bar located beneath an old building in Oxford.
 It’s only access was located in an alley way.
-Halfway down the alley, there was a lot that once held a building, but the building was long gone and the lot was now a tiny parking lot.
+Halfway down the alley, there was a tiny, almost but not quite hidden, parking lot.

 Back in the day, we would all gather at Dave’s apartment for late afternoon or early evening libations before climbing into Matt’s Mercury Comet for the trip to Abby’s.
 For those who don’t know, a Mercury Comet was Lincoln Mercury’s take on a Ford Maverick.
 It was a large, ugly, slow, and cumbersome two door ‘swept back, sporty’ car.
 It was built to accomodate four people, two in front and two in back.
 This car was a sluggish, unbalanced monster to drive.
 It’s only redeeming characteristics were that it was built like a tank and we could stuff six people in that car.

-“Shit!”, Matt muttered, which made us laugh even louder.
+“Shit!”, Matt whispered angerly under his breath, which we none the less heard.
+We laughed even louder.
 Apparently, there is nothing funnier than a friend denting cars in a parking lot.
-He was a bit pissed as he grabbed the shifter and put the car in drive.
-He cut the steering wheel back some, and, still muttering, he began to ease forward just a bit.
+In something of a minor panic, he grabbed the shifter and quickly put the car in drive as if putting in quickly in drive would remove the damage that had been done.
+He cut the steering wheel back some.
+Still muttering, he began to ease forward just a bit.
 Just then, he hiccuped again.
-The car lurched forward, again ending with a crunch and producing howls of laughter.
+The car lurched forward, again.
+There was a crunch and the sound of breaking glass.
+This produced more howls of laughter.
 The car beside us was a Volkswagen.
 It was now sporting a slightly dented side.
 We, the assholes, were laughing so hard we were turning blue.

-“Oh shit!” he said somewhat excitedly.
-He quickly jerked the shifter into reverse.
-Again, twisting about to look out the rear window and just as he began to press the accelerator to begin backing up, he hiccuped again.
+In the grip of a full blown panic attack, Matt repeatedly shouted “Oh shit!”
+Again, he quickly jerked the shifter into reverse.
+Again, twisting about to look out the tiny rear window and just as he began to touch the accelerator, he hiccuped again.
 We were laughing even before we heard and felt the crunch which sent us deeper into shrieking hysterics.
-Matt, who was now experiencing a significant emotional event and was lost in the grips of blind panic, quickly put the car in drive again.
+Matt was now experiencing a significant emotional event.
+All reason is lost when in the grips of blind panic.
+He quickly put the car in drive again.

 The impala now had a second dent in the door, about a foot away from the first one.
 Once more he maneuvered to extract the Comet from the parking place and once more a hiccup produced a crunch as we again hit the VW in front of us, adding a dented fender to the dented side.
 All of us in the car were about to lose bladder control.

 This continued three or four more times with Matt becoming more vocal and more panicked and more agitated with each impact.
-Finally, Matt successfully extracted the Comet from the tiny parking lot and we returned to Dave’s apartment without further incident.
+Finally, Matt successfully extracted the Comet from the tiny parking lot, and inspite of our counsel to the contrary, left notes to the car owners.
+Miraclously, we returned to Dave’s apartment without further incident.

 As I think of this incident, I am grateful my son is much more mature than I was, and I thank God for Uber.